Download

 Short History:

-I grew up in Brooklyn, New York, and had the East River estuary system as my backyard.
-Despite my interest in marine science, I attended Carleton College for my undergraduate education where I pursued a double major in Geology and Environmental Studies.
-Driven by my Marine Science interest, I participated in NSF-REU at Rutgers in Marine Science between my junior and senior years of college.
-I also worked for the Rutgers University Haskin Shellfish Research Laboratory for 9 months after graduating college where I learned about the surf clam fishery in New Jersey.
+I grew up in Brooklyn, New York, and had the East River estuary system as my backyard which has inspired both my career path and my research interests.
+I attended Carleton College for my undergraduate education where I received double Bachelor of Arts degrees in both geology and environmental studies in 2022.
+Between my junior and senior years of college I participated in the NSF funded Rutgers University Internship for Ocean Sciences (RIOS) program where I was first introduced to oceanography and Rutgers.
+My work with Dr. Travis Miles exploring coastal shelf processes in the Mid-Atlantic set the stage for my current research interests.
+After graduating from Carleton, I worked for the Rutgers University Haskin Shellfish Research Laboratory as a technician where I learned about fisheries science and the shellfish industry, further fueling my interest in marine science.
 Long story short, I fell in love with Rutgers and I never left!
-Outside of work, you can find me rock climbing, sitting in my hammock or training for a triathlon.
+Outside of work, you can find me rock climbing, sitting in my hammock, playing with my cat Trudie or training for a triathlon.

 Research Interests: